cleaning out the kitchen.

 what I am talking about.
 It's the broken glass, plastic bottles and

 paper wrappers that soil the experience.
 What a shame.

 I'm Nancy Fasoldt.
-This blog documents my journeys, most often with my husband, Al, and Jacob, our Standard Poodle.
+This blog documents my journeys, most often with my husband, Al, and our Standard Poodles, Jazzie and her daughter, Marlee.
 Otto is what we called our first RV.
 The name is now synonomous with adventure.
 Come along.
 Pretend someone left the gate open.